-The well-being of the crews working at our job sites is also paramount, which is why we are in constant communication with our contractors to ensure that all workers are washing hands regularly, practicing social distancing on-site, and staying home if they are feeling sick in any way.
+The well-being of the crews working at our myriad job sites is paramount, which is why we are in constant communication with our contractors to ensure that all workers are washing hands regularly, practicing social distancing on sites and furthermore staying home if they are feeling sick in any way.

-On our capital side, we currently have 16 projects under construction valued at more than $72M.
-Between maintenance projects and RoadworkNOLA (Joint Infrastructure Program), we currently have 62 Department of Public Works projects under construction valued at nearly $375M.
+On our capital side, we currently have 17 projects under construction valued at more than $75M.
+Between maintenance projects and the Joint Infrastructure Program, we currently have 26 DPW projects under construction valued at nearly $160M.
+Work is continuing on all of these projects.

 The RoadworkNOLA success stories highlighted in this newsletter include: